f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

    |image48|

 #.
-In the :guilabel:`Sections` portion of the pane find the
+In the :guilabel:`Sections` portion of the pane, find the
    :guilabel:`Virtual Server Listener & Pool Configuration` section.
 Click the triangle to expand the section: